 Adapting to variable reproductive environments

 Challenges experienced in mate choice-based systems are dissimilar, but no less impactful, than those experienced in scramble breeding aggregations.
-I use fence lizards, Sceloporus undulatus, to test the impacts of phenotypic variability on choice and competition strategies.
-My work focuses on identifying how individuals use information to inform decisions during inter- and intra-sexual competition, in conjunction with examining the function and evolution of sexual traits [see below].
+We use fence lizards, Sceloporus undulatus, to test the impacts of phenotypic variability on choice and competition strategies.
+Our work focuses on identifying how individuals use information to inform decisions during inter- and intra-sexual competition, in conjunction with examining the function and evolution of sexual traits [see below].

 The consequences of mate choice and competition

 A rich, rapidly-expanding body of literature uses theoretical and modeling approaches to understand the link between mate choice or competition and an individual’s fitness.
-Building from this base, I empirically test the connection of pre-mating decision-making (e.g., who to mate with, how often, or how much to fight for mate access) with variation in offspring fitness.
+Building from this base, we empirically test the connection of pre-mating decision-making (e.g., who to mate with, how often, or how much to fight for mate access) with variation in offspring fitness.
 For example, conflicting predictions can be made regarding the effect of sex ratio on offspring fitness in dense breeding aggregations: does it effectively “filter out” less-fit males (enhancing offspring fitness) or increase stress in females (reducing offspring fitness)?
-By manipulating wood frog breeding aggregations, I am able to robustly tackle this question in the field.
+By manipulating wood frog breeding aggregations, we are able to robustly tackle this question in the field.

 Identifying the fitness consequences of reproductive decisions is not straightforward, as species often have strategies allowing them to cope with suboptimal matings.
-As wood frogs are notoriously constrained in their mate choice, I explore how mate choice constraints directly affect offspring fitness, and if there are mechanisms in place that enable an individual to compensate for a suboptimal mating.
+As wood frogs are notoriously constrained in their mate choice, we explore how mate choice constraints directly affect offspring fitness, and if there are mechanisms in place that enable an individual to compensate for a suboptimal mating.

 The function of sexual signals

-To understand why species look and act how they do, I investigate one of the evolutionary forces that shaped them: sexual selection.
-I examine the mechanisms of sexual selection by taking a functional approach: what role do exaggerated traits (particularly conspicuous coloration) serve in animal communication, and what are the fitness tradeoffs of social signaling?
-The aquatic anole, Anolis aquaticus, lives on the banks of small streams in a heterogeneous signaling environment.
+To understand why species look and act how they do, we investigate one of the evolutionary forces that shaped them: sexual selection.
+We examine the mechanisms of sexual selection by taking a functional approach: what role do exaggerated traits (particularly conspicuous coloration) serve in animal communication, and what are the fitness tradeoffs of social signaling?
+The water anole, Anolis aquaticus, lives on the banks of small streams in a heterogeneous signaling environment.
 Ongoing projects with this species involve identifying the information content of its orange-red dewlap and the drivers and potential social relevance of its lateral stripe’s rapid color change – from dark brown to bright blue/green in less than a minute.